IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Transactions.md

 **Active** - State the txn stays in during execution **Partially Committed** - After the final statement of the txn executed.
-**Failed** - After discovery that normal execution can't take place **Aborted** - After txn is rollbacked it can either be restarted or killed/skipped.
+**Failed** - After discovery that normal execution can't take place **Aborted** - After txn is roll backed it can either be restarted or killed/skipped.
 **Committed** - After successive execution

 write & commit both write the changes to the DB